Adhese supports the integration of the Adhese ad server into mobile applications by means of ad tags.

 An example of a request URL which contains only the basic (required) parts:

-The value of the account attribute can be found in your Adhese subscription information or through our support portal.
+You can find the value of the account attribute in your Adhese subscription information or through our support portal.

 - Adding this part to the URL makes sure that the result you receive is JSON formatted.